GoranSt/eCommerce/README.md

 # eCommerce
-Nearly finished eCommerce website with several products, using CMS - Wordpress.
+Finished eCommerce website with 50+ products, using CMS - Wordpress.
-The project is about selling digital files (movies) using PayPal payment system, It also contains blog and gallery for each movie.
+The project is about selling Compact Discs (movies) using PayPal payment system, It also contains blog and gallery for each movie.